Mount Hood

-Mount Hood, also known as Wy'east, is an active stratovolcano in the Cascade Range and is a member of the Cascade Volcanic Arc.
+Mount Hood is an active stratovolcano in the Cascade Range and is a member of the Cascade Volcanic Arc.
 It was formed by a subduction zone on the Pacific Coast and rests in the Pacific Northwest region of the United States.
 It is located about 50 mi east-east-southeast of Portland, on the border between Clackamas and Hood River counties, and forms part of the Mount Hood National Forest.
+With a summit elevation of 11,249 ft, it is the highest mountain in the U.S. state of Oregon and is the fourth highest in the Cascade Range.

+Ski areas on the mountain include Timberline Lodge ski area, which offers the only year-round lift-served skiing in North America, Mount Hood Meadows, Mount Hood Skibowl, Summit Ski Area, and Cooper Spur ski area.
 Much of the mountain outside the ski areas is part of the Mount Hood Wilderness.
-With a summit elevation of 11,249 ft, it is the highest mountain in the U.S. state of Oregon and is the fourth highest in the Cascade Range.
-Ski areas on the mountain include Timberline Lodge ski area which offers the only year-round lift-served skiing in North America, Mount Hood Meadows, Mount Hood Skibowl, Summit Ski Area, and Cooper Spur ski area.
 Mt.
 Hood attracts an estimated 10,000 climbers a year.

 The peak is home to 12 named glaciers and snowfields.
 Mount Hood is considered the Oregon volcano most likely to erupt.
 The odds of an eruption in the next 30 years are estimated at between 3 and 7%, so the U.S. Geological Survey (USGS) characterizes it as "potentially active", but the mountain is informally considered dormant.

 Establishments

 William Keith (American, 1838–1911).
 Mount Hood, Oregon, c.
 1881–1883.
 Brooklyn Museum.

 Timberline Lodge is a National Historic Landmark located on the southern flank of Mount Hood just below Palmer Glacier, with an elevation of about 6000 ft.

 The mountain has four ski areas: Timberline, Mount Hood Meadows, Ski Bowl, and Cooper Spur.
 They total over 4600 acre of skiable terrain; Timberline, with one lift having a base at nearly 6940 ft, offers the only year-round lift-served skiing in North America.

 There are a few remaining shelters on Mount Hood still in use today.
-Those include the Coopers Spur, Cairn Basin, and McNeil Point shelters as well as the Tilly Jane A-frame cabin.
+Those include the Cooper Spur, Cairn Basin, and McNeil Point shelters as well as the Tilly Jane A-frame cabin.
 The summit was home to a fire lookout in the early 1900s; however, the lookout did not withstand the weather and no longer remains today.

 Mount Hood is within the Mount Hood National Forest, which comprises 1067043 acre of land, including four designated wilderness areas that total 314078 acre, and more than 1200 mi of hiking trails.

 The most northwestern pass around the mountain is called Lolo Pass.
 Native Americans crossed the pass while traveling between the Willamette Valley and Celilo Falls.